Overlord (2018 film)

-Overlord is a 2018 American World War II action horror film directed by Julius Avery and written by Billy Ray and Mark L. Smith.
+Overlord is a 2018 American alternate history action horror film directed by Julius Avery and written by Billy Ray and Mark L. Smith.
 It stars Jovan Adepo, Wyatt Russell, Mathilde Ollivier, John Magaro, Gianny Taufer, Pilou Asbæk, Bokeem Woodbine and Iain De Caestecker.
 The film was produced by Lindsey Weber and J. J. Abrams, through his Bad Robot banner, as the company's first R-rated film.
 The plot follows several American soldiers who are dropped behind enemy lines the day before D-Day and discover terrifying Nazi experiments.

 Overlord was released in the United States on November 9, 2018, by Paramount Pictures.
 The film received generally positive reviews and grossed $41.7 million against a budget of $38 million.

 Plot

 On the eve of D-Day in an alternate 1940s where Executive Order 9981 is signed in 1944, a paratrooper squad, most of them in an integrated unit, is sent to destroy a German radio-jamming tower in an old church.
 Their plane is shot down and most of the squad, including squad leader Sergeant Rensin, die either in the crash or by Nazi soldiers and landmines.
 Four survivors remain: second-in-command Corporal Ford, Private Boyce, Private Tibbet, and Private Chase.

 The survivors meet Chloe, a young woman from the church's village, and take refuge in her house.
 Chloe lives with her 8-year-old brother Paul and her aunt, who was disfigured by Nazi experiments.
 Tibbet and Chase depart for the scheduled rendezvous site and a Nazi patrol led by SS Hauptsturmführer Wafner visits Chloe.
 Wafner sends his men away and proceeds to coerce Chloe for sex, threatening to send her brother to be "fixed."
 Boyce and Ford interrupt and capture Wafner.

 Boyce searches for Tibbet and Chase, witnessing Nazis burning disfigured villagers, and is forced by a dog into a truck carrying dead bodies to the church.
-Boyce disembarks and finds an underground base housing a radio operating room and laboratory where the Germans perform experiments involving a serum and pit of black tar.
-Boyce takes a syringe of serum and rescues Rosenfeld, another member of their squad who had been captured.
+Boyce disembarks and finds an underground base housing a radio operating room, and laboratory where the Germans perform experiments involving ancient black tar distilled into a serum using living prisoners.
+Boyce takes a syringe of the serum and rescues Rosenfeld, another member of their squad who had been captured.
 They escape through the base's sewers.